shreyas2026/hackathon/README.md

 ### Vishesh P Gowda
 - 📧 Email: [vishesh.is22@bmsce.ac.in](mailto:vishesh.is22@bmsce.ac.in)
 - 📱 Phone: 9481262426
-- 🎓 Role: Project Lead & DevOps
+- 🎓 Role: Backend Developer

 ## 📜 License